delevski/Scrape-Websites/README.md

    - Copy the spreadsheet ID from the URL

 5. **Configure Credentials**
+   - **IMPORTANT**: Never commit credentials to version control
-   - Place the JSON credentials in `server/credentials.json`
+   - Place the JSON credentials in `server/credentials.json` (not tracked by git)
    - Or set `GOOGLE_SERVICE_ACCOUNT_CREDENTIALS` environment variable
+   - The `credentials.json` file is already in `.gitignore` for security

 ## 🚀 Usage